Processing Equipment

 Located in Main Lab (164)

-SOP: Brother PE800 Embroidery Machine
+SOP: Janome MB7 Embroidery Machine

 The embroidery machine is used to create patterns on textiles.
 It is used in conjunction with the Textiles L&D team.
 Learn more about Textiles here.